mariusz79/Recipes-Third-Milestone-Project/readme.md

 ```
 pip install -r requirements.txt
 ```
-8. Set the environmental variables:
+8. Set the environmental variables(FOR ASSESOR):
     - IP = 0.0.0.0 ,
     - PORT = 5000 ,
     - MONGO_URI1 = mongodb+srv://root1:r00tuser1@myfirstcluster-bvngp.mongodb.net/task_manager?retryWrites=true ,
+    - SECRET_KEY = secret123
     - For sending mails you would have to set your own variables.
 9. Start the app
 ```